 Explain why the product/intervention is exempt from FDA oversight.
-Provide confirmation that the pilot clinical trial does not require regulation by the FDA in writing from the IRB of record or the FDA.
-If the pilot clinical trial will be conducted at international sites, provide equivalent information relevant to the host country(ies) regulatory requirements.
-No further information for this Attachment is required.
+Provide confirmation that the PCT does not require regulation by the FDA in writing from the IRB of record or the FDA.
+If the PCT will be conducted at international sites, provide equivalent information relevant to the host country(ies) regulatory requirements.
+No further information for this attachment is required.